DIDP Methodology Guide

 1. Create Your Iteration State

-Create iteration_state.yaml in your project root:
+Create .jellylabs.ai/didp/iteration_state.yaml in your project:

 iteration: